michodgs25/Somerset-Trails/README.md

   </div>
   </details>

-  #### Google Maps Summary:
+  #### Google Maps feature Summary:
    - *The Google maps feature was inspired by user stories and the ambition to exceed user expectations by adding not only imagery but virtual reality which each user can use to explore each trail and the general area.*

    ----

 ### Explore tab feature

-* *An enlarge dropup button placed directly above the footer section, the dropup box is accessed by hovering the cursor over the button.*
+* *A dropup button placed directly above the footer section, the dropup box is accessed by hovering the cursor over the button or tap in tablet& mobile.*

 * *The dropup is fully responsive, on all device screens.*

-* *The box contains all the trail links like the navigation bar, so the user can access the next trail with ease.*
+* *The box contains all the trail links like the navigation bar, so the user can access the next trail with ease whilst at the end of each page.*

   <details>
   <summary>Bottom page navigation</summary>